 Unit prices are calculated by reference to the net asset value of the relevant fund at the time, divided by the number of units that have been issued from that fund.
 Unit prices are rounded to four decimal places.
-The basic formulas for the calculation of unit prices are set out in the trust deed for the Scheme.
-We generally calculate unit prices each business day.
+Some additional information on the calculation of unit prices is set out in the trust deed for the Scheme.
+We generally calculate unit prices each business day using the asset values determined for that day (as described above).

-Our current policy is to calculate unit prices using the forward pricing method (i.e. transactions into or from a fund are processed using a price generally based on asset values as at the close of business on the day that the transaction request is approved by us).
+Our current policy is to apply unit prices using the forward pricing method.
 The use of forward pricing is considered to be good market practice as it removes the arbitrage opportunities associated with the alternative (historical pricing) method.
+Transactions into or out of a fund are generally processed using the unit price applicable to the business day that the transaction request is approved by us, or the next business day.